 For seed-grown adenium, it may flower as early as month 7 or within the first year.
 For cutting-grown adenium, if the cut branch is strong, it can also flower 11 months after being planted.

 Both seed-grown and cutting-grown adenium can produce seeds!
 It is really good news.
 For the seeded ones, however, the color of the flower is not known beforehand.
 This is because of gene probability.
 The offspring may produce flower with the exact same color like its mother or father.
 Or chances are it may be a totally different color.

 For adenium cuttings, however, you will know for sure the flower color beforehand.
 This is because cuttings are exact clones of the mother plant.
 They will have the same gene, the same age even (at the point of being cut off).
-Thus, if you know the color of the mother plant's flower, the cutting-grown ones will have that same flower color.
+Thus, if you know the color of the mother plant's flower, the cutting-grown ones will have that exact same flower color.

 Both versions are good for grafting.
 When you graft the scion on a cutting-grown adenium, it will grow very well.
 This is partly again due to their lower chances of rotting.
 Rotting is again the number one reason why most grafting joints fail.
 So growers could use cuttings for grafting to lessen chances of rotting.

 To promote more branches, you could prune the cutting-grown adenium back.
 It will develop more branches like the seed-grown one.
 Then growers graft on them double-petal or triple-petal adenium flowers.